10 Important Facts About Breast Reduction

 Nr 4: Insurance will cover some of the procedure cost

 Because this procedure is often deemed medically necessary, it can be given an item number.
 Therefore, private insurance rebates will apply, assisting with the overall costs.
 However, the total price you pay even with insurance will depend on the specifics of the surgery.
-This is because we cater each operation to the patient.
+This is because we cater to each operation to the patient.

 Nr 5: Patients are able to walk and shower the first day following surgery